What is a Slave Cable?

 Where to Buy Slave Cables

 Due to the specialized nature of these cables, they are not as readily available as standard jumper cables.
 Military slave cables are custom-built and shipped directly from the manufacturer.
 Gateway Cable Company has been building military electrical connectors and cable assemblies in the United States since 1979, and creates built-to-last products that help support the troops.
-To request a quote for your NATO slave cable, plug, or power inverter, contact us today.
+To request a quote for anything from shielded cables to a NATO slave cable, plug, or power inverter, contact us today.